Hello Triangle 🟒¢

 If you are familiar with OpenGL, you can see WebGPU’s render pipeline as a memorized value for all the stateful functions that configure the rendering pipeline.

 The figure below illustrates the sequence of data processing stages executed by the render pipeline.
-Most of them are fixed-function stages, for which we can only customize some variables, but the most powerful ones are the programmable stages.
+Most of them are fixed-function stages, meaning we can only customize some variables, but the most powerful ones are the programmable stages.

 In these programmable stages, a true program, called a shader, is executed in a massively parallel way (across input vertices, or across rasterized fragments).